DarthSim/hivemind/README.md

 assets: gulp watch
 ```

-To get started you just need to run Hivemind from your working directory containing Procfile.
+To get started, you just need to run Hivemind from your working directory containing Procfile.

 ```bash
 $ hivemind